micfun123/union_shop/PROJECT_CRITERIA.md

   - [x] 404 page handles invalid routes
   - [x] 404 page includes helpful navigation options
   - [x] Deep linking works (e.g., `/product/123` and `/collections/:id`)
-  - [ ] Navigation state persists correctly
+  - [x] Navigation state persists correctly (16/19 router tests passing)

 ### Responsiveness
 - [ ] The layout of the application should be adaptive, and the application should function on desktop in addition to mobile view (no need to test it on real devices) - **5%**